sanazniamati/dark-mode-app/README.md

 </p>

 ## This is a simple dark/light theme to NextJs 13 using the `next-themes` package.
 We'll also learn how to use React context in Server components.
-You can view a live demo of the project here:

 ## 😃 Feature: